ored95/jsway/README.md

 + Usage with non-boolean values
     ```js
     The && and || operators can also be applied to non-boolean values.
 In these cases, they may not return a boolean value.
-        • expr1 && expr2 returns expr1 if this expression can be converted to false.
+        +expr1 && expr2 returns expr1 if this expression can be converted to false.
 Otherwise, it returns expr2.
-        • expr1 || expr2 renvoie expr1 if this expression can be converted to true.
+        +expr1 || expr2 renvoie expr1 if this expression can be converted to true.
 Otherwise, it returns expr2.

     In JavaScript, a value or an expression that can be converted to false is said to be falsy.
 If, on the contrary, it can be converted to true, it is so-called truthy.
 All values are considered truthy except for the following falsy ones:
-        • false (obviously!)
+        +false (obviously!)
-        • undefined
+        +undefined
-        • null
+        +null
-        • NaN (Not A Number)
+        +NaN (Not A Number)
-        • 0
+        +0
-        • "" or ''
+        +"" or ''
     Here are a few examples illustrating this JS-specific behaviour.

         console.log(true && "Hello");       // "Hello"